 - Conscientiousness: We think colorful walls means someone is conscientious, but actually organization, good lighting and organized books indicates high conscientiousness.

-- Extraversion: We think we can judge extraversion by how cluttered a room is, but we cannot judge extraversion at all from a room’s appearance.
-However, in offices and cubicles, decorations did indicate high extraversion because they wanted to make their space inviting.
+- Extroversion: We think we can judge extroversion by how cluttered a room is, but we cannot judge extroversion at all from a room’s appearance.
+However, in offices and cubicles, decorations did indicate high extroversion because they wanted to make their space inviting.
 Their trinkets, candies and games were meant to lure people in.

 - Openness: We think we can judge people’s openness by how decorative the room is when in fact, variety of books is the best factor.

 - Agreeableness:We think we can judge agreeableness by how cheerfully a room is decorated, but we cannot judge agreeableness from a room’s appearance.